jakoch/php-wasm-devbox/playground/readme.md

 ## Todo

+- [ ] find a save-format, which allows to save a multi-run scenario
+   - aka save "differential run scenario"
+   - this means to save the code
+   - save the selected PHP versions
+   - so that you can "replay" the multi-version run
+- [ ] add button "Format" next to run, which formats the code in a basic fashion
 - [ ] add "Performance" tab
   - for each version display: version, system time, user time, memory
 - [ ] provide "opcodes" tab to see the instruction in the PHP VM